 For a small additional fee, you can usually upgrade your reimbursement on your personal property from Actual Cash Value (ACV) to Replacement Cost Coverage.
 With an ACV reimbursement policy, your claims check would factor into depreciation.
 With a replacement cost policy, you would get the value to replace your belongings at its current value.

-Because of the risk and cost of claim payouts, most private insurance providers will not provide flood coverage.
-If you live in a flood plain, you should acquire flood insurance via the National Flood Insurance Program (NFIP).
+Because of the risk and cost of claim payouts, most standard insurance providers will not provide flood coverage.
+If you live in a flood plain, you should acquire flood insurance via the National Flood Insurance Program (NFIP) or a private flood insurance policy.
 This will be separate from your homeowners insurance but can turn out to be equally important in the event of a flood.

 What is covered by home insurance varies based on what type of home insurance policy you have.
 HO-2 offers the least coverage.
 HO-3 is a middle point between HO-2 and HO-5.
 Below are our top recommendations for ensuring you are probably covered: